Code-Institute-Submissions/MSP2_art_resource/README.md

 [Metropolitan Museum of Art API](https://metmuseum.github.io/)

 ### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
+- Feature 1 - allows users to see the museum's current departmental structure.
-- ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+- Feature 2 - allows interested viewers to select areas of interest from the Museum's collection.
+- Feature 3 - displays the selected works, if found, 5 works at a time.

 ### Features Left to Implement
-- Another feature idea
+- Department names to be selected rather than their numeric 'departmentId' within the search form.
+The corresponding departmentId will be looked up in the background and used for the search within the API's endpoint
+- A facility to download or print found works and their details.

 ## Technologies Used

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.

+- [Bootstrap](https://getbootstrap.com/) to provide a mobile-first framework for the site.
 - [JQuery](https://jquery.com)
     - The project uses **JQuery** to simplify DOM manipulation.